Azure/iot-plug-and-play-bridge/README.md

 ## Introduction
 Azure PnP Bridge is the open source effort from Microsoft to bridge PC Device PnP with Azure IoT PnP in order to make it easy for device developers to easily connect many PC peripherals to Azure in order to easily enable remote managing and monitoring peripherals and PC gateways at scale.
 Azure PnP Bridge also make it easy to perform analytics on edge as well as moving data to Azure in order to perform analytics in the cloud.

 Azure PnP Bridge is a standalone executable that developers can drop onto their PC/IoT Gateway devices, with simple configuration, this service can bridge the device PnP with Azure PnP and send telemetry and event data to Azure Cloud.
 Developers continue leveraging existing Device Provisioning and Azure Cloud services.

+Azure PnP Bridge is created by the Microsoft Core OS team that owns sensors, buses and connectivities with decades of drivers, platform and developer API experience.

+Support on Linux will come in the near future.

 ## Pre-Requisite

+#### Operating System Requirement

-- Windows 10 OS:
+- Windows:
-  - For Serial, HIDUSB devices, OS version 1809 or newer is required
+  - OS version 1809 or newer is required.
   - For Camera monitoring functionality, current Insider Preview OS version is required.
   - One of the following OS flavors:
     - Windows IoT Enterprise